FREE Case Evaluation

 - Solicit or procure for assignation or prostitution, or offer to do so without actually following through

-The penalty for all of these crimes is a misdemeanor, as well as a fine of up to $500 and a jail term of up to 1 year.
+The penalty for all of these crimes is a misdemeanor, as well as a fine of up to $500.00 and a jail sentence of up to one year.

 Help From our Attorneys

 Crimes related to solicitation and prostitution, especially those that involve human trafficking, minors and/or receiving earnings resulting from prostitution, must be taken extremely seriously in Maryland.
-If you’ve been charged with any of these crimes, your best course of action is to hire the legal defense of a seasoned, veteran Maryland prostitution and solicitation lawyer.
-He or she will use in-depth knowledge of Maryland law and every available legal resource in order to create a strong defense for your case, one that will result in the best possible outcome against the accusations you face.
+If you’ve been charged with any of these crimes, your best course of action is to turn to the legal expertise of a veteran Maryland prostitution and solicitation lawyer.
+He or she will use in-depth knowledge of Maryland law and every available legal resource in order to create a strong defense for your case; one that will result in the best possible outcome against the accusations you face.